 The RavTrack system offers very good coverage in many environments with a single base station and single antenna.
 However, in some circumstances this is not sufficient to cover the entire tracked area, or other factors may move you to install multiple antenna locations.

 First, before you decide that one receiving antenna is insufficient, take a look at your area.
-Do you have a voice UHF system of about 5 watts?
-The Ravtrack system coverage is typically similar to the voice system coverage, although not necessarily identical.
+Do you have a voice UHF or VHF system of about 5 watts?
+The Ravtrack system coverage is typically similar to the voice system coverage within the same frequency band, although not necessarily identical.

 Consider if you can mounting the base station antenna as high as possible to cover the desired territory.
 In some cases this may mean moving the antenna away from the control room to achieve the best coverage.
 A skilled RF technician familiar with your area can probably determine a good antenna location, sometimes by performing a site survey, or simply by experience.